-Here’s a simple idea to help your picky eater and encourage kids to try new foods: Use a “Taste Plate” and take some stress out of mealtime.
+Inside: This plate for picky eaters is a simple idea to encourage kids to try new foods.
+Use a “Taste Plate” and take some stress out of mealtime.

 Maybe you have one of those kids who willingly tries new foods–and happily welcomes those new foods on their plate.

-A Taste Plate can help your picky eater at mealtime.
-It’s a small dish that sits to the side of your child’s main dinner plate.
+The Taste Plate is a small dish that sits to the side of your child’s main dinner plate.
 It’s a non-threatening place where you can put portions of foods you’d like them to try.

 Children who are reluctant to try new foods need to be reassured that they aren’t (secretly) being asked to eat the new food.
 That’s why, ‘Just taste it and if you don’t like it you don’t have to eat it’ often backfires.
 Parents think kids who like the taste will want to eat the food, but kids think, ‘Even if I like it, do I really want to eat it?’
 All too often the answer is ‘No.’ Putting a tiny, pea-sized sample on a separate plate will often reassure nervous tasters that the tasting is all they’re being asked to do.

 I really like how Dina calls them “Nervous Tasters” because it shows compassion.
 Your picky eater is genuinely nervous (and maybe even scared) about trying new foods.
 So putting those small bites on a separate plate is one way to ease those nerves and make the idea of trying a new food seem more manageable.

 This special plate for picky eaters is especially effective if you do a few things:

 - Make the portions small–very small–the size of a small bite.
 If they taste it and like it, they can always have more!

 - Consider your child’s temperament and don’t make the tastes mandatory if that’s not how your child rolls.
 Read: Should You Make Your Kids Take “Just One Bite?” and Why You Shouldn’t Pressure Your Kids To Eat